HilscherAutomation/netPI-netx-ethernet-lan/README.md

 ##### Driver

 There is the netX driver in the repository's folder `driver` negotiating the communication between the Raspberry CPU and netX.
 The driver is installed using the command `dpkg -i netx-docker-pi-drv-x.x.x.deb` and comes preinstalled in the container.
-The driver communicates across the device `/dev/spidev0.0` with netX.
+The driver communicates across the device `/dev/spidev0.0` with netX and uses the GPIO24 pin to poll for incoming Ethernet frames indicated by netX across this pin.
+If GPIO24 is not found already created when the driver is started, the driver creates it under `/sys/class/gpio/` itself.

 ##### Firmware